Rayleaf-Application/.github/profile/README.md

 ## 💬 Get Involved

-We are building Kradle for and with the community.
+We are building InsightNest for and with the community.
 Whether you're a developer, a designer, or a creator tired of the digital noise, we'd love your help.

 * **Read our mission:** Start with [**The Case for Slow Tech**](https://paragraph.com/@slow-tech-on-web3/the-case-for-slow-tech).
 * **Check our repositories:** Look for issues tagged `good first issue` to find a place to jump in.
-* **Join the discussion:** The best place to find us and discuss the project's direction is on [**Matrix**](https://matrix.to/#/#kradle:matrix.org).
+* **Join the discussion:** The best place to find us and discuss the project's direction is on [**Matrix**](https://matrix.to/#/#InsightNest:matrix.org).

 ## 🗺️ Our Roadmap